7 Common Bra Fit Issues & How to Solve Them

 Ever experienced bra fit issues?
 Read on as we identify some of the most common ones (and their solutions) to help you find your perfect size the next time you go bra shopping.
+If you would like some more help, take our Fitting Room Quiz to find your perfect size and fit in just a few minutes!

 Contrary to popular belief, your bra straps should not be doing all of the heavy lifting — your bra brand should be doing most of the work.
 If your straps are digging into your shoulders, chances are your band is too big or has stretched out over time.
 If this is happening to you, consider buying one band size smaller – that might do the trick.
 (Remember: if you buy a smaller band size than usual, you need to go up one size in your cup.
 Example, if you’re currently a 36C, your tighter band would be 34D.
 View our Size Chart to learn more!)

-Lastly, if you’re a D cup or bigger, we suggest buying a style of bra with narrower straps, like our 24/7™ Perfect Coverage Bra, so that the straps are centered on your shoulders and the weight of your breasts is evenly distributed.
+Lastly, if you’re a D cup or bigger, we suggest buying a style of bra with narrower straps, like our 24/7® Perfect Coverage Bra, so that the straps are centered on your shoulders and the weight of your breasts is evenly distributed.

 This is a common issue for women with East West, Asymmetric, Bell Shape, or Slender breast shapes (check out our Breast Shape Dictionary to identify your breast shape).
 Typically, these women’s breasts rest at the bottom of their cups, leaving room at the top for cup gaping.
+Some women may also experience that their breasts relax as they get older or after pregnancy and may be on the lookout for the best bras for sagging breasts.

-If your cups fit well but there’s still room at the top for gaping, consider a Plunge or a Push-Up style to push your breasts upwards.
+If your cups fit well but there’s still room at the top for gaping, consider a plunge or a push-up style to push your breasts upwards.
 These cups tend to be cut a little smaller to reduce gaping in the first place.

 Ever had your breasts spill out of the sides of a cup?
 That’s a surefire sign that your cups are too small.
 This is probably the easiest bra fit issue to fix — just size up in the cup.